 There are more taco restaurants in Fort Worth than can reasonably be listed in the space of one blog.
 Some are in trailers, converted houses or shacks.
 Some have nice patios and extensive bar service.

-Some have menus only en Español, so a little brush-up on Spanish vocab is in order: pastor and carnitas are both pork, chicharrónes is pork fat (fried skin, or sometimes the belly; either way, deliciously lardy).
-Buche is stomach (or esophagus), and tripas and lengua are probably self-explanatory.
+Some have menus only en Español, so a little brush-up on Spanish vocab is in order: pastor and carnitas are both pork, chicharrónes is pork fat (fried skin or sometimes the belly; either way, deliciously lardy), lengua is beef tongue, buche is stomach and tripas is probably self-explanatory.

 El Mil Tacos

 One of the first taco stands in Fort Worth, the small building on Vickery Boulevard offers a couple of picnic benches for diners to consume their comestibles.
 Melis remains one of the few places you can get a breakfast jamon (ham) and egg taco, should you be tired of pastor or carnitas.
 On weekends, you can get menudo by the pound.
 Cash only.
-4304 W. Vickery Blvd.